 - Often costlier “price-per-puff” and generally offers less performance

-This is the type of vaping system that has risen in popularity as of late.
+This is the type of vaping system that has risen in popularity over the years.
 While early adopters of vaping looked first to closed systems that looked and felt the most like what they were switching away from, many moved on from that.
 With an open system, you will need to re-fill your cartridge or tank with e-liquid.
-It’s “open” in the sense that you can do many things yourself, even up to building your own vaping device if you want to go that route.
+It’s “open” in the sense that you can do many things yourself, even up to building your own vaping device if you want to go down that route.

 Benefits of an Open System: